Afraid to raise your fees?

 Your personal income should increase over the years as you accrue expertise.
 Experience, training, and word of mouth will all increase demand for your services and hence allow you to increase your rates.

 As your income increases, you are afforded the ability to take better care of yourself, your family, and your surroundings (including your practice!).
-A proactive, thought-out fee schedule is a must to maximize
+A proactive, thought-out fee schedule is a must to maximize your earnings potential.

 If you'd like more help or encouragement to grow your practice, or if you’d like to learn more details about how I navigate fees or other practice-related issues, visit www.drchloe.com/for-clinicians.